bigfantech-cloud/terraform-aws-alb/README_VERSION.md

 #### what changed:

 S3 log bucket Lifecycle expiration added.
-Expiration, and transition days are made as variables.
+Expiration, and transition days are made as variables

 #### reason for change: